Access4all/a11y-checklist/en/wcag/4-robust/4.1-compatible/4.1.3-status-messages/README.md

 An element can be output by assistive technologies using live regions (e.g. `aria-live=‘polite’` or `role=‘alert’`).
 However, use these with caution so as not to overload the audio channel: it is undesirable, for example, to regularly hear seemingly random status messages in the screen reader, as this can lead to undesirable overlapping and interruptions in the audio channel.

-**Note:** In order for an element to be announced by assistive technologies, the focus can also be set on it (see ✅-47).
+**Note:** In order for an element to be announced by assistive technologies, the focus can also be set on it (see **✅-47 Correct order**).
 However, this only makes sense if the element is to be interacted with directly (e.g. when displaying a message "Your session will expire in 2 minutes; click here to extend!").
 However, this is not appropriate for simple notifications (without any need for action).

 ### Single-page apps (SPAs)